 What are the future pay impacts to employees whose salary may be above or below the new pay range for their position?

-Throughout first six months of 2020, President’s Cabinet will review results of mapping and salary research.
-The cabinet’s decisions will include the university’s approach to pay that falls outside the new ranges.
+Senior leaders are reviewing mapping and salary research.
+Decisions from that review will include the university’s approach to pay that falls outside the new ranges.